kenichist/restaurant-website/README.md

 ## Deployment
 [Website](https://restaurant-website-xbdl.onrender.com/) is hosted in Render.
 Please be patient as the Render's hosting is slow, so entering the website for the first time might result in Error 502.

+## Notice
+I accidentally used my other account "scykt4".
+That is me committing.